sdeeg-pivotal/cna-demo-greeting/demo2.md

 #Build a UI app that consumes Micro-services

 This exercise builds on the previous one.
 We create an application to deliver a JavaScript based UI to an end client, and then proxy access to the micro-service via discovery from a service registry.
+Next we add the Hystrix circuit breaker to create fallback behavior if the service is not available.

 ##3 Setup Service Registry

 1. Create cna-registry project: Eureka Server, Config Client
-2. Enable server in server app with annotation.
+2. Enable server in server app with @EnableEurekaServer
 3. Add config to server bootstrap.yml (below)
-4. Make the app a registry with @EnableEurekaServer

 Server bootstrap.yml
 ```